ffmulks/bevy_enum_event/README.md

 ## Generics & Lifetimes

-All derives mirror the generic parameters, lifetimes, and `where` clauses from your enum onto the generated event structs and trait implementations.
-This makes it straightforward to use `EnumEvent`, `FSMTransition`, and `FSMState` with enums such as:
+All derives mirror the generic parameters, lifetimes, and `where` clauses from your enum onto the generated event structs.
+This makes it straightforward to use `EnumEvent` with enums such as:

 ```rust
 #[derive(EnumEvent, Clone)]